Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.09.10 (BR)
+- Added a Dark Green flag to differentiate Fertile planets from Gaia planets, and Jungle planets from Terran planets.

 2024.09.09 (BR)
 - New Auto-Flag option for stars in nebula.
 - Purple flags are now more distinct from blue ones.